 Advanced Telescope for High Energy Astrophysics

 Athena (Advanced Telescope for High ENergy Astrophysics) is the X-ray observatory mission selected by ESA, within its Cosmic Vision 2015-2025 programme, to address the Hot and Energetic Universe scientific theme.
-It is the second L(large)-class mission within that programme and is due for launch in 2028.
+It is the second L(large)-class mission within that programme and is due for launch in early 2030s.

 Athena will study how hot baryons assemble into groups and clusters of galaxies, determine their chemical enrichment across cosmic time, measure their mechanical energy and characterise the missing baryons which are expected to reside in intergalactic filamentary structures.
 At the same time, it will study the physics of accretion into compact objects, find the earliest accreting supermassive black holes and trace their growth even when in very obscured environment, and show how they influence the evolution of galaxies and clusters through feedback processes.
 Athena will also have a fast target of opportunity observational capability, enabling studies and usage of GRBs and other transient phenomena.
 As an observatory, Athena will offer vital information on high-energy phenomena on all classes of astrophysical objects, from solar system bodies to the most distant objects known.
 See Science chapter for more details.